 - Wash dirty laundry prior to the inspection.
 If you’re pressed for time, you can put used clothes in a hamper to still keep things tidy and organised.

 - Set your washing machine into self-cleaning mode to remove mould and mildew build-up.
 This prevents unpleasant odours from wafting from your washing machine.

 - Declutter drawers and shelves.
 Throw away empty soap packets, detergent bottles, and other items you don’t need.

-- Wipe windows and walls to remove grime.
+- Wipe windows and clean walls to remove grime.